7 Ways Text Messaging for Business Can Empower Employees

 Research shows texting is how most people prefer to communicate.
 It’s how we choose to create conversations, and these conversations foster our relationships.

-We have a more thorough guide to creating conversations with customers, but here’s the gist.
+We have a more thorough guide to starting conversations with customers, but here’s the gist.

 When employees have conversations with customers, they build relationships with customers.
 As these relationships grow, employees’ sense of value grows, too.